redboltz/async_mqtt/README.md

 ## Requirement

 - Compiler: C++17 or later
-- Boost Libraries:  1.81.0 or later
+- Boost Libraries:  1.84.0 or later
+  - If you don't build tests, 1.82.0 or later